ariel777/teamcity-azure-template/README.md

 #### SSH Key Data

-Allows specifying a [publish ssh key](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed) for the user used to connect to virtial machine with TeamCity.
+Allows specifying a [publish ssh key](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed) for the user used to connect to virtual machine with TeamCity.

 #### Database Password